-Grant holders will receive an honorarium to cover accommodation and living costs in Canberra, together with a return economy class air fare for travel between the grant holder's home within Australia to Canberra.
+Grant holders will receive an honorarium of $1,000 per week to cover accommodation and living costs in Canberra, together with a return economy class air fare or equivalent for travel between the grant holder's home within Australia to Canberra.
 They will be provided with a desk in the Asian Collections reading room, access to the book stacks and free photocopying.
-After hours access to the reading room and book stacks can be arranged.
-Free interlibrary loans can also be arranged although grant holders are expected to use mainly the Library’s collections.
 International travel will not be funded.

 - Academic record of the applicant as shown in application